 More questions about the Cumbria Way?

-Let me know if you have any more questions about the Cumbria Way hike let me know in the comments below.
-I’ll be updating more information about what clothes and gear I’m taking near the time.
+Let me know if you have any more questions about the Cumbria Way hike in the comments below.
+And let me know if you’re planning to do the walk too!

 *Becky the Traveller participates in the Amazon Services Associates Programme, as well as other affiliate programmes.
 If you make a purchase through these, I earn from the qualifying links.
 This is at no extra cost to you.
 Read more here.